LEARNAcademy/syllabus/js_beginning/js_spread_operator.md

 console.log(combineAndFilterOdd([3, 2, 5], [5, 8, 7], [4, 5, 6]))
 ```

-Refactor this function to uset the spread operator to combine the array arguments.
+Refactor this function to use the spread operator to combine the array arguments.

 **STRETCH**